gitschott/digital-phenotyping/model-test/README.md

 > If that works correctly, you then need to proceed to your own data
 >
 >## Usage
+> The code is to be started from the root repository "digital_phenotyping/" in the following way:
-> model_test.py requires 2 arguments:
+> model-test/model_test.py requires 2 arguments:
 > -m or --mode is a mode of analysis -- you need to select the phenotypical trait analyzed (eye / hair or skin pigmentation are available, in this version -- eye only).
 > -v or --vcf is a complete path to the vcf file sample
 > *TO BE ADDED* -c or --check option -- that compares model output with self-report -- complete path to the questionnaire of phenotypic traits.